Robbins Island (Tasmania): Current developments

 The island was used by livestock to graze on, primarily for wool production before the 1850s.

 William B. Reid leased the island for 43 years commencing in 1873, where native animals on the land were used as wild game, while farming was carried out and dairy products were made.
-Bill and Norah Holyman then bought the island in 1916 using it for sheep husbandry, selling off the island in 1958.
+Bill and Norah Holyman, of the Holyman family, then bought the island in 1916 using it for sheep husbandry, selling off the island in 1958.
 In 1961, H. E. Hammond was the owner of the island, where it remains in family ownership today.
 His descendants, Keith and John Hammond currently produce on Robbins Island wagyū beef, which is exported to Japan.
 Commercial aquaculture industry from Circular Head presently harvest rock lobster and abalone in waters around the island.
 A proposed wind farm on the island was expected to be fully operational by 2014; yet by 2016 it had not been constructed.
 A proposed mega wind farm application was submitted by UPC AC in January 2022, and approved in August 2025.